AI & Agents

 Flowise (Self-Hosted)

-Best For: Prototyping and internal tools where speed matters.
+Best For: Prototyping and internal tools where getting to a working demo quickly matters.

 Visualizing AI agent workflows and connections